 The load presented by the preamp or amp or simply the next analog component that the DAC sees, should be as high as possible.
-It is measured in kilo-Ohms and 100Kilo Ohms is a perfect ballpark value.
+It is measured in kilo-Ohms and 47 Kilo Ohms is a perfect ballpark value.
 More is VERY rarely seen.
-47 K is next common value, and it is great too.
+20 K is next common value, and it is great too.
 20 K is kind of on a low side, but we can handle that.
-Lower than 20k is bad news.
-We must configure the DAC with additional cathode follower buffer stage.
+Lower than 10k is bad news.
+But our Amber-3 DAC will handle 10 as well because we configure the DAC with additional cathode follower, low impedance buffer stage.